Kevinmsouza/Kevinmsouza/README.md

 ## About me :speech_balloon:

 - 👋 Hi!
 My name is Kevin and i'm 21 yo.
-- 🎓 I'm currently being trained by [Driven Education](https://www.driven.com.br/) to be a Fullstack developer and i expect to graduate in early february.
+- 🎓 I was trained by [Driven Education](https://www.driven.com.br/) as Fullstack web developer.
 - 🥈 My biggest achievement is that i'm one of few people to be five times medalist of the Brazilian Olympics of Math of the Publics Schools.
-- 🎉 Fun Fact: I love cake ❤🎂.
+- 🎉 Fun Fact: Currently i'm really into spicy food 🌶️🔥.

-## Technologies that i'm studying :books:
+## Technologies that i work with 💻

 #### Front-end: